Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-startswith-and-multiple-conditions.md

 ---
 layout: ../../layouts/Post.astro
-title: "JavaScript startsWith and multiple conditions"
+title: 'JavaScript startsWith and multiple conditions'
-metaTitle: "JavaScript startsWith and multiple conditions"
+metaTitle: 'JavaScript startsWith and multiple conditions'
 metaDesc: 'How to use startsWith to check for multiple starting strings in JavaScript'
 image: /images/01-12-2021.jpg
 date: 2021-12-01T03:00:00.000Z
 tags:
   - javascript
 ---

 You might have heard of the [JavaScript `startsWith` method](https://daily-dev-tips.com/posts/vanilla-javascript-string-startswith/).
 It can check if a particular string starts with another string.

 To give you a demonstration it would work something like this: